How to Visit Romanian Villages and more Great Travel Photos

 Feature

-How to Visit Romanian Gypsy Villages
+How to Visit Romanian Villages

 By |

-The fortress is an example of Romania’s force, the strength of the Romanian people and their desire to fight and defend their homeland against invasion.
+The fortress is an example of Romania’s force, the strength of the Romanian people, and their desire to fight and defend their homeland against invasion.

-Driving To The Gypsy Village In Romania
+Driving To The Village In Romania

-‘Gypsy’ is a blanket term that covers many ethnicities, including the Romani, Irish Travellers, Black Dutch, Gitanos, and others.
-Romani people make up the largest groups.
+‘The word Gypsy’ is a blanket term that covers many ethnicities, including the Romani, Irish Travellers, Black Dutch, Gitanos, and others.
+Romani people make up the largest group.
 The language is called Romani, Romanes, Romany, or Romani Chib, and spelled with one or two ‘r.’
 There are more dialects of Romani than one can count.
-The language has recently become a written language.
+Their language recently became written.
 It’s not yet standardized.
-Per Wikipedia – I use the term Romani Romanian’s seem to be sensitive to this word and the group of people.
+Per Wikipedia – I use the term Romani.
+Romanians are sensitive to this word and the group of people.
+Do not use it because it can be an ethnic slur.

-Romania Gypsy Village
+Romania Village

 The day we were there, it was silent.
-Most days are quiet in Romania gypsy village.
-The gypsy community gets busy at night when people come out to visit and barter.
+Most days are quiet in Romania village.
+The community gets busy at night when people come out to visit and barter.
 It has its economic system.

 The village looks picturesque, but upon looking closer, we saw the buildings were worn and in need of repairs.